BLOG

 Related Blog: Everything You Need to Know about iOS Jailbreak Detection Bypass

-Some applications use a hardcoded certificate for implementing SSL pinning in the iOS application.
-The application will check if the certificate is matched or not and then only sends the traffic to the server.
+Some applications use a hardcoded certificate to implement SSL pinning in iOS applications.
+The application will check whether the certificate matches and then only sends the traffic to the server.

 So, we'll replace the hardcoded certificate in the iOS application with our burp suite certificate and reinstall the app, and we'll be able to bypass the pinning.